-Google has made available to all its Gmail users a Linux Shell to interact with their Cloud Services, called Google Cloud Shell.
-This shell is a free Debian 7 shell with 5Gb of storage.
-It is not a VM that keeps running while you are disconnected, but it is a shell allowing you to perform task on a Linux box.
-Every time the session expires and you reconnect, a new machine is created for you.
-The 5GB of storage is persistent, though.
+Google has made available to all Gmail users a Linux Shell called Google Cloud Shell for interacting with their Cloud Services.
+This shell is a free Debian 7 shell with a storage capacity of 5GB.
+It is not a VM that continues to run while you are disconnected, but rather a shell that allows you to perform tasks on a Linux box.
+When your session ends and you reconnect, a new machine is created for you.
+However, the 5GB of storage is permanent.

-You access to this shell via browser at:
+You can access this shell via a browser at:

 https://console.cloud.google.com/home/dashboard?cloudshell=true